-24 dead in Maoist attack on police convoy in India
+25 dead in Maoist attack on police convoy in India

 According to the Indian Ministry of Home Affairs, the CPI (Maoist) "aims to overthrow the existing democratic state structure with violence as their primary weapon."
 The group is listed as a banned terrorist organization.

+"This is an irreducible conflict as far as (the Maoists) are concerned," said Ajai Sahni, ICM executive director.
+"Every issue they take up is only intended to take the people's war forward.
+They say that any action that does not further the people's war is futile."

-The government has responded to the Maoist insurgency with a concerted security crackdown in areas in which the groups are active.
+The government has responded to the Maoist insurgency with a concerted security crackdown in areas in which the groups are active, an approach that has been criticized by some observers as heavy-handed and prone to abuses.

-This approach has been criticized by some observers.
-According to a 2012 Human Rights Watch report, it has "resulted in serious human rights violations" as security forces "have arbitrarily arrested, detained, and tortured villagers, who are mostly from disaffected tribal communities."
+A 2012 Human Rights Watch report cataloged incidents where police and soldiers "have arbitrarily arrested, detained, and tortured villagers, who are mostly from disaffected tribal communities."

-"Routine police brutality, corruption in public service that fails to deliver on the government's development initiatives, and lack of access to resources leads to support for the Maoists who claim to defend the rights of the people," the report said, while also highlighting repeated attacks by Maoists on civil society activists operating in impoverished areas.
+"There have been massive human rights abuses," Nandini Sundar, a professor at Delhi University and author of "Burning Forest: India's War in Bastar," told CNN, pointing to reports of gang rape and theft by security forces.

+Areas in which the Maoist groups are active are among some of the most impoverished in the country, Sundar said: "You're talking about military attacks and a fight-to-the-finish approach against very poor people who are fighting for their land and resources."